Image: Debbie Wilson

 While the South Downs does offer some of the very best walking and cycling routes in the UK, including the famous South Downs Way (the only National Trail to lie entirely within a National Park) there are so many other things to do here too.

 This is the sunniest part of southern England and the sun along with the chalk provides the perfect growing environment for vines.
 Try and carve out some time to visit one of the many vineyards to be found in the Park and enjoy a glass of Sussex, or a leisurely lunch or afternoon tea overlooking the vines.
+There are many gorgeous country pubs to visit as well, serving food from the local area.

 From art galleries, theatres, antiques, wildlife tours, Roman ruins, and museums, to gardens and garden centres, light railways, stately homes, planetariums, artisan food, vineyards and breweries, the list goes on.
+The county capital of Chichester is well worth a visit and lying just south of the Downs is flat and easy to navigate with a wealth of cultural and shopping opportunities.

 If you’re looking for something more active, why not try horse-riding, polo lessons, paddle boarding, shooting, rounds of golf, fishing, festivals or undertaking the South Downs Marathon?
 The choices are endless.